till-s/hidclient/README.md

 the sequence ^, a.
 For some reason this does not work with , ' " but it does once I combine those latter ones with Alt_R.
 Thus, I can generate a 'ë' with the sequence Alt_R-Shift-', e.

+### TODO
+From the description it follows that all these mappings assume a (international) US keyboard layout (on the target device).
+If you want to avoid switching the target device's language then `hidclient` would have to be modified to support different/multiple mappings.

 # Original README